ANNABEL ASTBURY, CHAIR, AUSTRALIAN MEDIA LITERACY ALLIANCE

 WHAT WE'RE SAYING

-We write stories about things that interest us over on Medium, publish audio on Soundcloud and video on Vimeo.
+We write stories about things that interest us over on Medium, publish audio on Soundcloud and Spotify and video on Vimeo.

 DIGITAL MEDIA, MEANING AND TECHNOLOGY